Know Your Environment. Protect Your Health.

 Summary

 Manganese is a naturally occurring mineral found in food, drinking water and soil.
-In small amounts, manganese is necessary for good health, but in excess, it can harm infants and children.
+In small amounts, manganese is necessary for good health.
+But in excess, manganese can harm infants and children.

 There is growing scientific evidence that manganese exposures during pregnancy and childhood can impair learning, memory and behavior in children.

-The federal government has not set a legal limit for manganese in drinking water.
-Instead, it has a non-enforceable guideline that encourages water companies to keep manganese levels below 100 parts per billion, or ppb.
+The Environmental Protection Agency has not set a legal limit for manganese in drinking water.
+Instead, it has a non-enforceable guideline that encourages water companies to keep manganese levels below 50 parts per billion, or ppb.
 At levels higher than that, water can taste bad, form rust-like deposits in water lines or stain laundry.

-The Environmental Protection Agency has also set a nonbinding health reference level for no more than 300 ppb of manganese in drinking water.
+The agency has also set a non-enforceable health reference level for no more than 300 ppb of manganese in drinking water.

 Minnesota has set a non-enforceable guideline of 100 ppb of manganese in water for bottle-fed babies.
-Millions of Americans drink tap water with manganese levels above this level.
-The state also has a health guideline for young children and pregnant women of 300 ppb.
+The state also has a health guideline for everyone else in the household more than one year old of 300 ppb.

-According to EWG’s analysis of state data and data collected as part of the fourth round of the EPA-mandated unregulated contaminant monitoring program, more than 5 million Americans drink water from public systems with manganese above this level.
+According to EWG’s analysis of state data and data collected as part of the fourth round of the EPA-mandated Unregulated Contaminant Monitoring Rule program, or UCMR 4, more than 5 million Americans drink water from public systems with manganese above this level.

-In 2009 the U.S. Geological Survey reported that one in six drinking water samples in a large study of private wells exceeded 300 ppb of manganese.
+In 2018, the U.S. Geological Survey reported that 7 percent of wells in large study of private wells exceeded 300 ppb of manganese.

 Click here to see the nationwide test results for manganese.